soundwrightpro/FRUITY-NILA/README.md

 ## Known Issues
 * leds don't change on play, record, stop, and loop as expected - working on it in upcoming version
-* eight knobs currently can only be assigned by user -  working on volume and pan features in upcoming version
+* eight knobs currently can only be assigned by the user -  working on volume and pan features in upcoming version
 * OLED doesn't change status at all - working on it in upcomming version

 <div style="page-break-after: always; visibility: hidden">